-The Institute incurred an operating deficit of £161,000 during the year (2021-22: deficit of £206,000), against an original budget deficit of £615,000.
-Tuition fee income remained broadly in line with last year at £8,097,000 (2021-22: £8,156,000).
+The Institute incurred an operating deficit of £295,000 during the year (2022-23: deficit of £161,000), against an original budget deficit of £243,000.
+Tuition fee income grew by over 11% compared to last year to £9,038,000 (2022-23: £8,097,000).

-At 31 July 2023, the Institute had net current liabilities of £1,952,000 (2022: £4,536,000).
-Following the reclassification of colleges from private to Central Government sector, we successfully negotiated a long term loan of £2.85m to enable us to repay our overdraft and provide us with future working capital.
+At 31 July 2024, the Institute had net current liabilities of £1,839,000 (2023: £1,952,000).
+Following the reclassification of colleges from private to public sector, we negotiated a long term loan of £2.85m with the DfE, to enable us to repay our overdraft and provide us with future working capital.
+During the year, we renegotiated the terms of the loan, deferring the interest payments for one year and the capital repayments for three years.
+Capital repayments will recommence in October 2027, with the term of the loan being extended by three years.
+These interest and capital payment holidays will give the Institute the opportunity to build up its cash reserves and strengthen its financial position.

-Overall, the Institute has a net asset balance of £7,715,000 (2022: net assets of £1,650,000).
-This year there is no pension liability included (2022: pension liability of £6,986,000) in relation to the Local Government Pension Scheme.
-The FRS102 valuation produced a surplus for the year ended 31 July 2023 and this has not been recognised in the financial statements as the Institute does not expect to benefit from it.
+Overall, the Institute has a net asset balance of £7,387,000 (2023: net assets of £7,715,000).
+There is no pension liability in relation to the Local Government Pension Scheme.
+The FRS102 valuation produced a surplus for the year ended 31 July 2024 and this has not been recognised in the financial statements as the Institute does not expect to benefit from it.
 At the last reported triennial valuation, the scheme was fully funded.

-Our budget for the financial year ending 31 July 2024 anticipates a positive EBITDA and a deficit of £243,000.
-The budget is based on the key assumptions that a certain level of tuition fees will be achieved and the Institute will deliver it's adult education funding budget in full.
+Our budget for the financial year ending 31 July 2025 anticipates a positive EBITDA and a deficit of £190,000.
+The budget is based on the key assumptions that a certain level of tuition fees will be achieved and the Institute will deliver its adult education funding budget in full.

-Our challenge in the next few years will be to bring our student fee income back to pre-pandemic levels, together with pressures on our cost base.
-Given the current economic climate and potential impact of the cost of living on students' disposable income, the upcoming year will be another challenging year from a financial perspective.
+Our challenge in the next few years will be to bring our student fee income back to pre-pandemic levels and pressures on our cost base.
+Given the current economic climate and the constraints on core Government funding, which has remained static for the past few years, the upcoming year will be another challenging year from a financial perspective.
 However, the following factors provide the Board with assurance that the Institute remains a going concern: